primatejs/primate/docs/guide/hooks.md

 };
 ```

-Using this definition, any `.mustache` file in `components` will be handled by
+By that definition, any `.mustache` file in `components` will be handled by
-the specified `mustacheHandler` function.
+the specified `mustacheHandler` handler function.

 ```js file=routes/clock.js
 import {view} from "primate";